ndanny/stable-diffusion-codespaces/README.md

 ### Step 1: Create a Codespace

-We'll be using [stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui).
-With over 25k stars  and 280 contributers, this open source project is a good start that will work.
+We'll be using an open source UI with over 25k stars and 280 contributers for our setup.

 1. Navigate to the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) repo.
 Click on the **Code** dropdown button, navigate to the **Codespaces** tab, and click **New with options...**
 2. Leave everything as is, but change the machine type to **8-core • 16GB RAM • 64GB storage**. *This is the minimum machine type required to run Stable Diffusion.
 If you don't have this option, please read the FAQ below.*